chuuck/FlowData/README.md

 **Pandas** - If you don't know what Pandas library is, something has terribly gone wrong.
 It allows for data manipulation, but most importantly pandasql allows to query Pandas Dataframes using SQL language, there are some better alternatives that might be quicker, so feel free to explore.

-## 2. Getting Started :rocket:
+## 3. Getting Started :rocket:

-## 3. Contributing :pencil2:
+## 4. Contributing :pencil2:

+If you would you would like to contribute to the project you are more than welcome to do so here are a few guidlines:

+- Bug fixes are the best and always welcome!
+- If you don't understand the code you are changing, don't change it!
+- New features are welcome, however, please include some tests.

+If you would like to add additional features here are some ideas:

+- Adding a graph section where a graph could be displayed answering the questions in the prompt.
+- Adding a text section where a natural language could be used to answer the prompt using data.
+- Visual improvements to the Front-End side of the app.
+- Alter table once it has been created using prompts.

-## 4. Feedback :bulb:
+## 5. Feedback :bulb:

-If you ever have some feedback that you would like to pass on, you can either send it to me directly
+If you ever have some feedback that you would like to pass on, you can either send it to me directly via Slack [@Chuck](https://iki-dt-transformation.slack.com/team/U02XE69UBC) or email girts.bolevics@ibm.com